almostengr/trafficpi/README.md

 One of the goals of this project is to be able to teach the next generation of engineers about the programming, software versioning, and how valuable engineers and technologists are to society and the impact that they have.
-A game was devleoped to be combined with this project to teach about software versioning, how sometime times Software Developers don't get it right the first time, and the negative impact that can occur if they don't get it right the first time.
+A game was developed to be combined with this project to teach about software versioning, how sometimes Software Developers don't get it right the first time, and the negative impact that can occur if they don't get it right the first time.

 Below is the image of a group of future engineers working their way to developing the